 What do you think of when you think of a family?
 Your mind probably conjures up images of a mother, a father, a couple of kids, and that sort of thing.
 But families come in all shapes, sizes, and configurations.
 With a rising remarriage rate, new blended families rise from the ashes of the old.
+This creates all manner of new family dynamics and relationships that exist beyond genetic connections.

 In most cases, a biological parent has a significant advantage when it comes to gaining custody.

 There are, however, situations where the court has awarded a non-biological parent, like a stepparent, custody over a blood mother or father.
-These situations are few and far between, and usually represent extreme circumstances.
+These situations are few and far between and usually represent extreme circumstances.
 But they do exist.

 Related Reading: Right of First Refusal, Divorce, and Child Custody